 - A computing environment and support services that emphasize user productivity and cost-effectiveness

 - Education and training in computing and related technologies with an emphasis on under-represented groups

 - A center of activity for the mathematical and geophysical communities that applies mathematics and statistics to fundamental issues in the geosciences

 NCAR has provided computing resources and services to the atmospheric science research community since its inception in 1960.
-See the supercomputing history page for an overview of NCAR's supercomputers through the decades.
 The NCAR Computing Facility was formally organized in 1964 and became the Scientific Computing Division (SCD) in 1980.

-In 2005, the Computational and Information Systems Laboratory was formed by the merger of SCD and the Institute for Mathematics Applied to Geosciences (IMAGe).
-IMAGe encourages and nurtures the development of new mathematical tools, models, and facilitates connections between the mathematical and geophysical communities.
+SCD and the Institute for Mathematics Applied to Geosciences (IMAGe) merged in 2005 and became the Computational and Information Systems Laboratory (CISL).
+IMAGe encourages and nurtures the development of new mathematical tools and models, and facilitates connections between the mathematical and geophysical communities.
 IMAGe extends the reach and breadth of CISL's extensive portfolio of IT and computer science research projects.

 Supercomputers, data storage, and networking

 - Supercomputers – systems with an aggregate capacity of over 1.5 petaflops peak.

 - Data analysis and visualization clusters – resources for interactive data analysis and visualization tasks requiring large memory, specialized software, and hardware-accelerated graphics.